jtaySWE/ChurchDirApp/README.md

-# Grace Church mobile app project
+# Church mobile app project

 ## Overview

-The aim of this project is to create a mobile app for Grace Church's directory to list the members and allow them to add themselves into the directory or modify their information.
+The aim of this project is to create a mobile app for a church's directory to list the members and allow them to add themselves into the directory or modify their information.

 ## Code Structure